 9 Strange Courtship Rituals From Around the World

-Love wasn't always as simple as liking — and putting a ring on — it.
+Love wasn't always as simple as putting a ring on it.
 Here's how the dating game has been played in various cultures over the years.

-Talk about a real test of devotion: in 19th century rural Austria, eligible lasses would keep an apple slice crammed in their armpits during dances.
-At the end of the night the girl would give her slice to the guy who caught her eye.
+Talk about a real test of devotion: in 19th-century rural Austria, eligible lasses would keep an apple slice crammed in their armpits during dances.
+At the end of the evening, the girl would give her used fruit to the guy she most fancied.
 If the feeling was mutual, he’d wolf down the stinky apple.
 (Something’s telling us Austrian guys weren’t too broken up over the death of this ritual.)

 2. You're Sew Pretty

 The Puritans were predictably a little leery of wedding rings, which they saw as frivolous.
 Instead, a young bride-to-be would receive a thimble from her fiancé.
 (Even the Puritans couldn’t deny a practical gift like a thimble.)
 The girl could then use the thimble while sewing items she’d need for her new home, and when the wedding rolled around, she could cut the bottom off of the thimble and wear it as a super-practical wedding ring.

 As recently as the 19th century, Finnish girls who had reached a marriageable age would wear an empty sheath on their girdle.
 If one of these young ladies caught a man’s eye, he would make or buy a knife to put in her sheath.
 A girl would return the knife of a would-be suitor if she wasn’t interested, but keeping his blade meant that she agreed to marry him.
 (Nobody’s giving this ritual any points for subtlety.)